-Don’ use ATM’s on the street.
-Ask around where there are reputable ones that are associated with a bank, in a hotel, or a large grocery store.
-I once used a street one in an area where there were a lot of tourist shops and I did not get my money.
+Don’t use ATMs on the street.
+Ask around where there are reputable ones that are associated with a bank, a hotel, or a large grocery store.
+I once used a street in an area where there were a lot of tourist shops and I did not get my money.
 However, upon checking the transaction later, I noticed I got scammed out of $97 – good thing my bank came to the rescue and reimbursed me.

 Speaking of ATMs, when using them be wary of your surroundings and tuck your money away immediately.
 When you have to use the cash, be as discreet as possible, even going to a washroom if you have to.